philip-brohan/offline_assimilation/docs/analyses/DA_exposition/one_station.rst

 Code to make the figure
 -----------------------

-Collect the data (prmsl ensemble and observations from 20CR2c for 1903):
+Collect the data (prmsl ensemble and observations from 20CRv3 for October 1903):

 .. literalinclude::  ../../../analyses//DA_exposition/one_station/get_data_20CR.py